inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 This is our goal
 ![final](/assets/images/tutorials/cookie_cutter_tiling/clothline_final.png)

-Some tilings make the job easy, other will require more work.
+Some tilings make the job easy, other implies more work.
 Let's start with an  easy one.

 ### T -Shirt